Certificate in Applied Behavior Analysis

 - Preparation for the BCBA exam

-- SPED 642 Program Development for Students with Behavior Problems
+- SPED 642: Prevention, Support, and Intervention for Students with Emotional and Behavior Problems

-Contact the EPSY advisor to apply for the TAMU graduate certificate in ABA.
+- Contact the EPSY Advising Office to apply for the TAMU graduate certificate in ABA.

-Non-students who are only interested in the TAMU graduate certificate in ABA (18 hours listed above): Go to Apply Texas
+Non-students who are only interested in the TAMU graduate certificate in ABA (21 hours listed above):

 - Apply as a non-degree seeking student.